 East Georgia State College, in cooperation with other institutions of the University System of Georgia (USG) is designed to facilitate the educational progress of students as they pursue baccalaureate degrees.
 The Core Curriculum is subdivided into core areas A through F as outlined below.
 Area A, B, C, D and E totaling 42 credit hours are composed of general education courses.
 Area F varies dependent upon the type of degree program a student elects and is composed of 18 credit hours which supports the student's chosen baccalaureate major.
 A student completing any of the six areas in the approved core at East Georgia State College may transfer the hours to any institution of the University System of Georgia without loss of credit.
-This transferability is guaranteed by the Board of Regents and should a student encounter difficulty in transferring of credits earned at East Georgia State College, the student is urged to immediately contact the institution's Transfer Coordinator/Director of EGSC Statesboro, Registrar or Vice-President for Academic Affairs.
+This transferability is guaranteed by the Board of Regents and should a student encounter difficulty in transferring of credits earned at East Georgia State College, the student is urged to immediately contact the institution's Transfer Coordinator/Director of EGSC Statesboro, Registrar or Vice President for Academic and Student Affairs.
 The next two pages detail information concerning the Core Curriculum.

-Area A (Academic Affairs Handbook 2.4.4) Requirements:

-Students are required to complete Area A early in their college studies.
+Area A (Academic Affairs Handbook 2.4.4) Requirements Students are required to complete Area A early in their college studies.

 - If a student has completed 30 semester hours and has not yet completed Area A(1), the student must enroll in a course that makes progress toward completing A(1) in order to take other college courses.
-In other words, after 30 semester hours, the student must be enrolled in one of the following courses: ENGL 1101, ENGL 1102 (or ENGL 0989 if they still have learning support requirements) - If a student has completed 30 semester hours and has not yet completed Area A(2), the student must enroll in a course that makes progress toward completing A(2) in order to take any other college courses.
-In other words, after 30 semester hours, the student must be enrolled in one of the following courses: MATH 1001, MATH 1111, MATH or 1113 (or MATH 0997 or 0989 if the student still has a mathematics learning support requirement).
+In other words, after 30 semester hours, the student must be enrolled in one of the following courses: ENGL 1101, ENGL 1102. - If a student has completed 30 semester hours and has not yet completed Area A(2), the student must enroll in a course that makes progress toward completing A(2) in order to take any other college courses.
+In other words, after 30 semester hours, the student must be enrolled in one of the following courses: MATH 1001, MATH 1101, MATH 1111, or MATH 1113.